Skip to main content

 Each instance is an isolated, secured OpenClaw agent running in its own container.
 You can run many instances concurrently — each gets its own browser, terminal, storage, and configuration.

-Agent images
+Agent image

-Updating the agent image
+Updating the agent and browser images

 The Update button only appears for admins, only when the instance is running, and only for tag-based images (e.g. :latest).
 Digest-pinned images (@sha256:...) cannot be updated this way — change the image reference in the instance settings instead.